Jimmy Five: Concept and creation

 Jimmy Five first appeared in the second issue of the comic book Zaz Traz in 1960, as a supporting character for Franklin.
 Mauricio de Sousa, creator of Monica's Gang, says he based the character on a child he knew while growing up in Mogi das Cruzes.
-He was a friend of his brother Márcio, and the boy would also switch the letter "r" for "l" and, because of his pointy hair, he earned the nickname "cebolinha" from Márcio's and Mauricio's father.
-Just like a different language.
-At first, he was a 4-year-old boy who was a friend of Franklin and his gang, he was the youngest boy.
-Originally he was supposed to appear in only one story, but the character ended up becoming so well received that he continued to appear more and more frequently.
-In the first stories Jimmy Five was hairy, after Sousa returned to the newspaper strips, his design became more and more simple and began to be drawn with fewer hair strands.
+He was a friend of his older brother Márcio who often played soccer on a small field in the neighborhood where they lived and because of his haircut he was nicknamed as "Cebolinha" from Márcio's and Mauricio's father.
+At first, he was introduced as a 4-year-old boy who was a friend of Franklin and his gang, being the youngest boy in their group.
+He was supposed to appear in only one story, but the character ended up becoming so well received that he continued to appear more and more frequently.
+In the first stories Jimmy Five was hairy, but after Mauricio returned to the newspaper strips, his design became more and more simple and began to be drawn with fewer hair strands as Mauricio's art style changed.

-Sousa liked the character and made him a separate protagonist of Franklin and Blu in 1961.
+Mauricio liked the character and made him a separate protagonist of Franklin and Blu in 1961.
 In these comic strips in which he was the protagonist, he was just a normal little boy who had several weird friends, among these weird friends came Smudge, a dirty boy who later became his best friends and sidekicks.
-After the introduction of Monica (based on the Sousa's daughter) in the comic strips in 1963 he began to share the leading role with her over the years.
+After the introduction of Monica (based on the Mauricio's daughter) in the comic strips in 1963 he began to share the leading role with her over the years.
 In 1964 he came to have his current look with 5 hair strands.
 In 1970 with the release of the comic book, Monica became the title protagonist in place of Jimmy Five, but a comic book for Jimmy Five began to be published 3 years later.
-Since Monica became protagonist Jimmy Five has gained different characteristics, as a antagonist who aims to defeat Monica and dominate the leadership of the neighborhood (in reference to the fact that the character had his role of protagonist reduced in favor of Monica).
+Since Monica became protagonist Jimmy Five has gained different characteristics, as an antagonist who aims to defeat Monica and dominate the leadership of the neighborhood (in reference to the fact that the character had his role of protagonist reduced in favor of Monica).